About the course

-The Oxford University Department of Education has been making a major contribution to the field of education for over 100 years and the department has a world class reputation for research, for teacher education and for its master's and doctoral programmes.
+The Department of Education has been making a major contribution to the field of education for over 100 years and the department has a world class reputation for research, for teacher education and for its master's and doctoral programmes.
 We combine international standing as a research-intensive department with the highest quality teaching.

-In the 2014 evaluation of research quality in UK universities, the Research Excellence Framework (REF), Oxford University Department of Education had the highest overall percentage of research judged to be 4* (i.e. world-leading in terms of originality, significance and rigour) in Education in the UK.
+In the 2021 evaluation of research quality in UK universities, the Research Excellence Framework (REF), Oxford University Department of Education had the highest overall percentage of research judged to be 4* (i.e. world-leading in terms of originality, significance and rigour) in Education in the UK.
 The department has ESRC recognition for its graduate training, and its teacher training was rated ‘outstanding’ by the Office for Standards in Education (OfSTED) in its most recent inspection in 2019.

 Research in the department is organised around three major themes:

 - Language, Cognition and Development

 Within each of these themes there are several research groups and centres.
 All staff and doctoral students belong to one or more of these research groups, each of which has its own seminar programme to which graduate students often contribute.
 In addition, the department as a whole sponsors regular seminars and public lectures which attract distinguished national and international speakers.

 The Bodleian Education Library, located at the centre of the Department of Education, specialises in material on education and related fields.
 As well as a print collection of books, journals and statistics, the library provides access to a wide range of electronic resources.
 The library also houses a collection of teaching resources, primarily in support of subjects covered by the department's secondary PGCE course.
 The Social Sciences Library provides valuable additional resource to students pursuing programmes in the Department of Education.